La Rochelle to Bordeaux Cycling Holiday

 You then follow a cycle path south along the the Atlantic coast, passing through charming little ports and villages along the way.
 Stunning beaches are never far away on the first 4 days of this route so it’s a good idea to pack your swim things in the pannier in case you fancy a dip.
 The historic naval base at Rochefort, with it’s fascinating rope-works museum, makes for an interesting break and sea-food lovers will surely relish the overnight stay in Marennes, a town famous for its oyster farms.

 The route then follows the wide Gironde estuary into wine country.
 Cognac can only be called Cognac if it is produced here using the double-distilled method and a little further on you’ll find yourself in the Cotes du Blaye and Premier Cotes du Blaye region.
-A ptchwork of neat vineyards covers the undulating countryside, interupted only by gorgeous limestone villages and ornate chateaux.
+A patchwork of neat vineyards covers the undulating countryside, interrupted only by gorgeous limestone villages and ornate chateaux.

 Finally, you cross the estuary to the celebrated Haut Médoc wine region and follow the cycle path into the centre of bustling and vibrant Bordeaux.